AdamPaternostro/Training-Azure-DevOps/README.md

   - Uses conditions
   - Uses cloning to quickly duplicate environments
   - Uses gates
+- Create a build defination for a Docker Image
+  - Builds the image
+  - Pushed to an Azure Container Registry
+- Create a release defination for a Docker Image
+  - Creates an Azure Container Registry
+  - Creates a Linux Web App
+  - Releases the Docker image

 ### Azure Setup
 1. Create a resource group in Azure named: Training-Azure-DevOps